rokdd/poe-m/README.md

 The project needs to use a virtual environment and poetry and [poethepoet](https://poethepoet.natn.io/guides/help_guide.html)

+If you do need to install the virtual environment yourself follow the basic steps (even it is recommended to use the script to initiate a new project)_

+1. Initiate the virtual environment with your favorite tool

 There are different styles how to add your tasks to the `pyproject.toml`

 ### Update this extension

+# Changelog

+### Release 0.16

+### Release 0.15

+- Initial